Schauen Sie sich alle unsere Webinare und Veranstaltungen an!

 1. The Availability of Substitutes

 Reliable substitutes are one of the crucial factors influencing price elasticity of demand.
-If a product has reliable substitutes in the market, its demand undergoes a significant change.
+If a product has reliable substitutes in the market, we see a significant demand change.
 The more substitutes available, the more elastic the demand for the good or service will be.
-However, it’s vice versa for inelastic products.
-The demand doesn’t react as much as it does in the other case when there is a change in price.

-To put it simply here’s an example; the demand for electronics is relatively elastic because there are other substitutes for it, whereas the demand for gasoline, in general, is less elastic because there are no more substitutes available to satisfy consumer needs.
+Here’s an example.
+The demand for electronics is relatively elastic because they have other substitutes.
+Whereas the gasoline demand, in general, is less elastic.
+That's because there are no more substitutes available to meet consumer needs.

 2. The Proportion of Income Spent on Commodities

-One of the vital factors affecting price elasticity of demand is the proportion of a consumer's income that is spent on an item.
-For high-income households/consumers, the elasticity of demand is typically low but remains quite high for low-income-level groups.
+One of the vital factors affecting price elasticity of demand is the proportion of a consumer's income spent on an item.
+For high-income households, the elasticity of demand is low.
+But, it remains quite high for low-income-level groups.

-This, however, is strongly influenced by several factors such as the income level, the income portion spent on the product, and the type of product consumers are willing to spend on.
+Several factors influence this demand change.
+Factors such as the income level, the income portion spent on the product, and the type of product consumers are willing to spend on.

 Moreover, not always is the determination of elasticity linear.
-Hence, to find the elasticity of products in complex situations both the price and the percentage of consumer income are considered.
+Hence, there's one way to find the elasticity of products in complex situations.
+That is, you must consider both the price and the percentage of consumer income.

 3. The Time Frame

 This too is one of the powerful factors affecting price elasticity of demand.
 It refers to the pace at which the demand reacts to the change in price.
-To put it simply, the pace at which consumers can switch to another alternative and adjust their consumption habits.
+That is, how fast consumers switch to alternatives and adjust their consumption.

-In the short term, buyers tend to stick to the same item, fail to find substitutes, and are unable to adjust their consumption habits, leading to the product’s inelastic demand.
-However, in the long term, consumers may be able to find substitutes or adjust their consumption habits, leading to more elastic demand.
+In the short term, buyers tend to stick to the same item and fail to find substitutes.
+They are unable to adjust their consumption habits in the short term.
+This leads to the product’s inelastic demand.
+But, in the long term, consumers may be able to find substitutes or adjust their consumption habits.
+This, of course, leads to a more elastic demand.

 4. The Degree of Necessity

 Demand responds to price changes depending on the product’s degree of necessity.
-Hence, this is one the vital determinants of price elasticity of demand.
-Necessities, such as food and housing, tend to have inelastic demand as consumers will continue to purchase them regardless of price changes.
-That’s because there is no other reliable substitute or finding an alternative would require time, energy and investment.
+Hence, this is one of the vital determinants of price elasticity of demand.
+Necessity items have inelastic demand.
+Such as food and housing as consumers will continue to buy them regardless of price changes.
+That’s because there is no other reliable substitute available.
+Also, finding an alternative would need time, energy and investment.

-On the other hand, luxury goods, such as designer clothing and high-end cars, tend to have more elastic demand because consumers are more likely to cut back on purchases when prices increase.
+On the other hand, luxury goods tend to have more elastic demand.
+For example, designer clothing and high-end cars.
+That's because consumers are likely to cut back on choices when prices increase.

 5. Brand Loyalty